tensorflow/swift/docs/AutomaticDifferentiation.md

   there is no back-propagated adjoint, the value will be set to `nil`.
 However this will cause performance issues with TensorFlow’s `Tensor` type today (optional checks causing send/receive).
-We need to finish the implementation of constant expression analysis to be able to fold the optional check away.
+We need to finish the implementation of constant expression analysis to be able to fold away the optional check.

 * How values of this type will combine at data flow fan-ins in the adjoint computation.
 By the sum and product rule, this is usually addition.
 Addition